pjtunstall/mad/README.md

   - Find a font with more punctiation.
 None that I've tried looked good enough to sacrifice Wolves and Ravens.
 - ROLES
   - Add randomizer to allow alternative profile pictures for roles: name consistently and put each selection in its own folder so we can programmatically pic one from the folder.
-    - If we then use it, make a background for red3.
   - Get gray's pitchfork in shot.
   - Write backstory or character sketch for each role and think how and where to display them.
 - KEYS